Analyzing Political Violence - September 12th, Hour 3

 Learn how to think and establish your values.

-He he he was so proud of that and inspired by that, and he shared that and it resonated with you know young teenagers and people in their twenties like nobody else.
+He was so proud of that and inspired by that, and he shared that, and it resonated with, you know, young teenagers and people in their 20s like nobody else.

-He was the most effective communicator with our today's youth.
+He was the most effective communicator with today's youth.

-I had some amazing conversations with him, and I don't want to make this about me in any way, um, but his level of curiosity was it was keen.
+I had some amazing conversations with him, and I don't want to make this about me in any way, but his level of curiosity was keen.

-Uh, but yet he wanted to know my views on this business and and what I thought about you know the things that he was doing and decisions he was going to make career-wise.
+But yet he wanted to know my views on this business and what I thought about the things that he was doing and decisions he was going to make career-wise.

-And I was honored to, you know, offer that advice to him.
+And I was honored to offer that advice to him.

-And what I loved about him is, you know, a lot of people have asked my advice over the years.
+And what I loved about him is, a lot of people have asked my advice over the years.

 I give it to them and they don't listen to one word.